-The IRG is finishing the work on the seventh supplement to the URO.
-Current IRG work includes submissions from China, SAT, South Korea, TCA, the United Kingdom, and the United States.
-Submissions to the eighth supplement are due in late 2017.
+The IRG is finishing the work on the seventh supplement to the URO, which includes submissions from China, SAT, South Korea, TCA, the United Kingdom, and the United States.
+The IRG has already started the work on the eighth supplement, which also includes submissions from Vietnam.